Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Why Dorset Is Worth Visiting

-What makes Dorset unique is how it seamlessly blends natural beauty, history, and a slow-paced, almost nostalgic way of life.
 It’s not just a town you look at—it’s a town you feel.
-The marble sidewalks (yes, real marble), the local theater packed with passionate volunteers, and the smell of homemade pies from the general store—it all wraps around you like a warm blanket.
+The sidewalks made of marble (yes, really), the local theatre full of enthusiastic volunteers, and pies in the general store all wrap around you like a warm hug.

 Dorset isn’t trying to be a tourist trap.
-It just is what it is—authentic, peaceful, and irresistibly inviting.
+It is what it is – genuine, calming, and highly tempting.

 Brief History and Heritage

 Dorset isn’t just a pretty face; it’s historically rich.
-It’s the site of America’s first commercial marble quarry, which helped build parts of New York’s public buildings and even the New York Public Library.
-Walk around the town and you’ll see echoes of that heritage in the marble steps, memorials, and the quarry itself, which has now become a wildly popular swimming hole.
+The United States’ First Marble Quarry, the source of marble used in some of New York’s public building and also the New York Public Library.
+Stroll through town, and you’ll see that past on the marble steps, memorials, and the quarry itself, which has become a wildly popular swimming hole.

-Chartered in 1761, Dorset was also home to Vermont’s first constitutional convention.
-History buffs will love the old inns and taverns that hosted Revolutionary War strategists and local legends.
+Dorset was also the site of Vermont’s first constitutional convention, in 1761.
+Those interested in history will enjoy the old inns and taverns that hosted strategists during the Revolutionary War.

 List of Ski Resorts in Vermont: Your Ultimate Guide to Vermont’s Best Slopes